 A white paper published by the Cloud Standards Customer Council states that, in cloud computing, the most significant interacting components are those that belong to the cloud service customer which interact with components of the cloud service provider.
 The nature of the interaction is a network connection using a prescribed interface or application programming interface (API).

 There are typically multiple separate interfaces, each dealing with a different aspect of the cloud service.
 For example, there are the functional interfaces of the cloud service itself, authentication and authorization interfaces, interfaces for administration of the cloud services, and business interfaces for billing and invoicing.
-The ideal of interoperability is that the interfaces are standardized in some way – i.e., they are interoperable.
+The idea of interoperability is that the interfaces are standardized in some way – i.e., they are interoperable.

 By introducing technologies that deliver providers the data they need in a seamless fashion across organizational boundaries, interoperability empowers healthcare providers to effectively address the health of the individuals in their communities.

-Instead of the independent practice having to store data on a PC drive, in a cloud-based EHR the information is backed up virtually through structured procedures and protocols.
+Instead of the independent practice of having to store data on a PC drive, in a cloud-based EHR the information is backed up virtually through structured procedures and protocols.
 Cloud-based systems decrease the likelihood of a cyberattack and, in the rare event of data loss, the automated data backup process in the data center or cloud makes recovery easy.
 Patient data is safe and secure, and easily shared with others who need the information, in a cloud-based, interoperable EHR solution.

 The Healthcare Information and Management Systems Society, Inc. (HIMSS) has defined a set of recommended metrics that can guide measurement activities to produce richer data capture and a more robust understanding of the interoperability landscape, including: